subscale/subscale.github.io/beta-program.md

         <div class="flex">
           <h2>What you'll get:</h2>
           <div class="child2">
-          <p class="text-light">This select group will get personal attention, early access, and the chance to influence the design of our service.
+          <p class="text-light">This select group will get early access, special pricing, personal attention, and the chance to influence the design of our service.
 You'll have an opportunity to tour our lab and see how we combine physics simulation, reinforcement learning, and robotics to achieve lights-out automation.</p>
           </div>
         </div>
       </div>